antvis/G6/docs/manual/FAQ/upgradeGuide.en.md

   nodes: [
     {
       id: 'node0',
-      shape: 'circle', // the type of this node is circle },
+      type: 'circle', // the type of this node is circle },
     {
       id: 'node1',
-      shape: 'rect', // the type of this node is rect },
+      type: 'rect', // the type of this node is rect },
   ],
   edges: [